aschuerch/bactofidia/README.md

 ## Using different package versions

 Package versions can be adjusted in envs/*yaml.
-The packages are in different files mainly due to different dependencies such as python 2 / python 3.
+The packages are in different files, mainly due to different dependencies such as python 2 / python 3.
 Please visit [bioconda](http://bioconda.github.io/) for available packages.